abhishek-end/ManualTestsDocs/README.md

 - 📕 [Test Case Categories Navigation and Responsive](TestCase/NavigationAndResponsivness.md)

   ***NOTE****
-  I created my own website from scratch adn then perform Manual testing on it from scratch like Analysis Requirement -> writing Test plan -> Writing Test Scenarios -> and last writing Test case for all Test scenairos
+  I created my own website from scratch and then perform Manual testing on it from scratch like Analysis Requirement -> writing Test plan -> Writing Test Scenarios -> and last writing Test case for all Test scenairos